 Superiore: This indicated that the Soave wine, irrespective of its style, was made using high quality grapes and was aged for at least eight months.
 Only one percent of Soave's wines carry this appellation.

 Although Soave, as a wine, is not meant for long-term ageing, you may come across a handful of wines that have clocked in some years.
 These high-quality wines develop complex aromas of fennel, honey, caramelised onions and lemon preserves.

 While we know this variety for producing dry wines, Garganega also produces unctuous sweet wines, using the Appassimento method, in which late-harvest or dried grapes are fermented instead of fresh ones.
 After harvesting the grapes, the winemakers dry them out for several weeks or months.
 While earlier they used to do so on straw mats, they now dry the grapes on steel trays in temperature-controlled rooms.
 This accelerates the drying process and helps winemakers to keep an eye on development of the noble rot.

 These sweet wines are made in both Soave and Gambellara regions under the name Recioto and have a rich texture, alongside aromas of honey, candied lemon peel, tropical fruits and sweet spices.

 Serving Temperature – 7 to 10 degrees Celsius

 Glassware - Standard white wine glass

-Are you interested in learning more about different wine grape varieties?
-Start your wine journey today with the Sonal Holland Wine Academy.
+Garganega is one the many interesting wine grape varieties that do not get the appreciation and attention that they deserve.
+If you like learning about such interesting grape varieties then Sonal Holland Wine Academy is just the place for you.
 Access world-class knowledge straight from India’s most qualified wine expert to gain confidence and an unbeatable edge in your career.